smartbgp/yabgp/doc/source/index.rst

 YABGP Project
 =============

 YABGP is a yet another Python implementation for BGP Protocol.
-It was born in Cisco around 2011, we use it to establish BGP connections with all kinds of routers (include real Cisco/HuaWei/Juniper routers and some router simulators in Cisco like IOL/IOU) and receive/parse BGP messages for future analysis.
+It can be used to establish BGP connections with all kinds of routers (include real Cisco/HuaWei/Juniper routers and some router simulators like Cisco's IOL/IOU, Junipers' JUOS, and GNS3) and receive/parse BGP messages for future analysis.
 Now we open sourced it.

 We write it accordance with the specifications of RFCs.